 My husband and I had the privilege of being Youth Pastors for almost a decade.
 Every Friday night was spent hanging with teenagers, talking about God, eating Maccas and vacuuming floors.
 I genuinely loved it!
 Like legit, adored every teenager God entrusted to us and think we did a lot right and left an impact on many.
 But in retrospect, there's so much I'd do differently.
-I guess that's the beauty of hindsight, it all seems so clear when you're looking back in the rearview mirror.
-Sadly, I can't go back and change the past, but maybe you can go froward and apply this to your future?
-So to every Youth Pastor or youth leader, here are 8 things I'd do differently if I were in Youth ministry again.
+I guess that's the beauty of hindsight, it all seems so clear when you're looking back in the rear-view mirror.
+Sadly, I can't go back and change the past, but maybe you can go forward and apply this to your future?
+So, to every Youth Pastor or youth leader, here are 8 things I'd do differently if I were in Youth ministry again.
 Shout out to a few good friends who contributed - Jason Mendis, Fred Porter, Isaiah Simmons, Tayla Bull, Josh Douglas, Dave Edgar, Jono Deal, Chad Harding and Ben Peters.
 Some of them have been in ministry for decades, others are still Youth Pastors today.
 It's a minefield of authentic confessions, honest truths and divine revelations.
 Be blessed.

 "I remember when I was a young Youth Pastor I would be so anxious leading up to a Friday night, thinking no one was going to show up.
 The older I've gotten the more I've realised the goal isn't to build a big youth ministry, but to build big people.
 I don't just wanna run big events, I want to build committed, strong disciples that influence thousands.
 If I could tell you one thing it'd be - build the right big.
 Focus on building people." - Isaiah Simmons, Public Church, the Gold Coast.